-Shiny new thing syndrome is when businesses place too much emphasis on new things and not enough attention on getting the basics right.
-It describes how business people are often too focused on the latest new trend or idea and also move onto the next initiative too quickly.
-This means too little resource and attention is given to making sure the basics work (e.g. website registration and checkout) and insufficient time is allowed for new initiatives to work properly.
+Shiny new thing syndrome is when businesses place too much emphasis on implementing the latest technology or following new trends and not enough attention on getting the basics right.
+It describes how business people are often too focused on new trends or ideas, and also move onto the next initiative too quickly.
+This means too little resource and attention is given to making sure the basics work (e.g. usability and reliability) and insufficient time is allowed for new initiatives to work properly.

 What drives shiny new thing syndrome?

 Shiny new thing syndrome occurs in every sector and activity.
 It may be more common in services and tech sectors which are being disrupted by technology because there are more visible new ideas and developments in such industries.
-It is also driven by the perceived risk of not changing and not keeping up with the latest trends.
+It can be driven by the perceived risk of not changing and not keeping up with the latest trends.